 Canada benefits most from the engagement as immigrants of economic class becoming permanent residents, far less under the family reunification program.
 But, as has been pointed out by analysts critical of government moves on immigration, the current Liberal government is enthused about reuniting families -- to please all those who succeeded in becoming permanent residents, anxious to bring over family members -- depending on immigrant communities repaying the Liberals with their enthusiastic votes.

+"The onus is on the detainee to actually prove why they should be released."
 "On the other hand, in a habeas corpus application, the government is forced to justify legally and substantively why that person is in prison."
+"This is a really critical difference for anyone who is trying to challenge their detention."
+Swathi Sekhar, End Immigration Detention Network

 "[The current system involves] a complete, comprehensive and expert process [with an independent quasi-judicial board that provides] prompt, regular and meaningful review of detention, based on clearly articulated grounds."
+Canadian government position

-Supreme Court of Canada A pedestrian walks past the Supreme Court of Canada in Ottawa, Oct.
+A pedestrian walks past the Supreme Court of Canada in Ottawa, Oct.
 18, 2013.
 (Sean Kilpatrick/THE CANADIAN PRESS)

 Canadian law, according to a man from Pakistan, should give migrants held in detention the opportunity to challenge their imprisonment before a justice of the court.
 This is a case referred to the Supreme Court of Canada which agreed to hear arguments on the case for immigration detainees to be given access to "habeas corpus"; a legal provision which allows anyone held in custody the right to challenge their detention before a judge.